Baglecake/Local-DDx/v7_6/README.md

 **v7.6**

-Leveraging the precision of the Qwen2-7B-Instruct with the larger parameter set of the Innovative-Model-Llama3-GPTQ, version 7.6 introduces a refined evaluation pipeline with tightened parsing and a narrower temperature gap between the two models.
-These refinements address evaluation leniency in previous iterations while maintaining creative reasoning capacity.
+Version 7.6 introduces a refined evaluation pipeline with tightened parsing and a narrower temperature gap between the two models.
+Leveraging the precision of Qwen2-7B-Instruct with the larger parameter set of Llama3-GPTQ, these refinements address evaluation leniency in previous iterations while maintaining creative reasoning capacity.

 **Specs**:
 ```python